shadowman-lab/Ansible-Development/devspaces/README.md

 ## OpenShift Dev Spaces >=3.10 or Eclipse Che >=7.75

-1) Login to OpenShift Dev Spaces
+1) Login to OpenShift Dev Spaces or Eclipse Che

 2) Click username in top right and select User Preferences